richardkhillah/microblog/README.md

 <!-- TODO: add directions for password reset by e-mail -->

-##For L18n and L10n language support:
+## For L18n and L10n language support:
 1. To support a new language:

 `flask translate init [LANG]`

 2. Translate the .po file that is generated with the `init` command. [poedit](https://poedit.net/) is a popular open-source translation application.

-3. Compile the .po translations using the following command:
+3. Compile the .po translations:

 `flask translate compile`